ibm-cloud-docs/speech-to-text/parsing.md

 -   End of phrase silence time specifies the duration of the pause interval at which the service splits a transcript into multiple final results.
 -   Split transcript at phrase end directs the services to split a transcript into multiple final results for semantic features such as sentences.
--   Character insertion bias directs the service to favor character sequences of shorter or greater length as it develops transcription hypotheses with next-generation models.
+-   Character insertion bias directs the service to favor character sequences of shorter or greater length as it develops transcription hypotheses with large speech models and next-generation models.

 ## End of phrase silence time
 {: #silence-time}